-3.5.2 Options removed from 4.35
+3.6.2 Options removed from 4.35

-g_bHelosReloc Obsolete due to the new AWACS code

-Enable (1) or disable (0) helicopter squadrons to relocate

-faster.
-Default = 1.

-g_bRealisticAttrition Obsolete

-Enable (1) or disable (0) the campaign engine to subtract destroyed vehicles and aircraft along with any munitions carried.
-Default = 1.
+g_bHelosReloc Obsolete due to the new AWACS code Enable (1) or disable (0) helicopter squadrons to relocate faster.
+Default = 1. g_bRealisticAttrition Obsolete Enable (1) or disable (0) the campaign engine to subtract destroyed vehicles and aircraft along with any munitions carried.
+Default = 1. g_bNewThreadTiming Obsolete If experiencing hiccups/stuttering in the UI with multi-core processors, try setting this to 0.

-g_bNewThreadTiming Obsolete

-If experiencing hiccups/stuttering in the UI with multi-core

-processors, try setting this to 0.
 Available options: 0/1.
-Default is 1 g_bVoiceCom g bDoubleRTTResolution

-Obsolete

-Enable (1) or disable (0) Internal Voice Communications (IVC).
-Available options: 0/1.

-Obsolete as it is managed with RTT options

-This option when enabled doubles the resolution of the cockpit displays (MFDs, HUD, HMS, RWR, DED, PFL), internal and external.
+Default is 1 g_bVoiceCom Obsolete Enable (1) or disable (0) Internal Voice Communications (IVC).
+Available options: 0/1. g_bDoubleRTTResolution Obsolete as it is managed with RTT options This option when enabled doubles the resolution of the cockpit displays (MFDs, HUD, HMS, RWR, DED, PFL), internal and external.
 Disable it only if your integrated GPU has less VRAM and/or if you encounter related CTDs.
-Available options: 0/1.

-g_bTripleBuffering

-Obsolete as it is managed in the Ui with 4.35

-Enables (1) or disable (0) DirectX triple buffering.
-This should give a slight FPS boost on most graphic cards, especially if vSync is on or if external displays are in use.

-$g_bUseExternalWindows$

-Obsolete as it is managed with RTT

-Enables rendering of cockpit displays to external windows and forces windowed mode on (when enabled).
-External display management is made with the Cockpit Display Extraction app available from the Launcher menu.
-Options: 0/1 - Default is 0.

-g_bExternalWindowsOnTop

-Obsolete as it is managed with RTT

-When enabled this option ensures that external windows are always rendered on top of other windows and the taskbar.

-Available options: 0/1 Default is disabled.

-g_b FilterExternalWindows

-Obsolete as it is managed with RTT

-Enable (1) or disable (0) anisotropic filtering to external windows (if in use).
-Default =1.

-g_bPixelLighting

-Enable (1) or disable (0) light to be computed for every pixel.
-This option gives best results.

-g_bVertexLighting

-Enable (1) or disable (0) light to be interpolated between vertexes.
+Available options: 0/1. g_bTripleBuffering Obsolete as it is managed in the Ui with 4.35 Enables (1) or disable (0) DirectX triple buffering.
+This should give a slight FPS boost on most graphic cards, especially if vSync is on or if external displays are in use. g_bUseExternalWindows Obsolete as it is managed with RTT Enables rendering of cockpit displays to external windows and forces windowed mode on (when enabled).
+External display management is made with the Cockpit Display Extraction app g_bExternalWindowsOnTop Obsolete as it is managed with RTT When enabled this option ensures that external windows are always rendered on top of other windows and the taskbar.
+Available options: 0/1 Default is disabled. g_bFilterExternalWindows Obsolete as it is managed with RTT 5 Enable (1) or disable (0) anisotropic filtering to external windows (if in use).
+Default =1. g_bPixelLighting Obsolete due to DX11 migration Enable (1) or disable (0) light to be computed for every pixel.
+This option gives best results. g_bVertexLighting Obsolete due to DX11 migration Enable (1) or disable (0) light to be interpolated between vertexes.
 This option gives best FPS.

-Please note: if enabled some effects will not be visible.

-g_bUseMotionBlurShader

-Enable (1) or disable (0) Motion Blur effects.

-g_fMotionBlurFactor

-If the Motion Blur shader is enabled this option controls how strong the blur effect will be (the higher the number, the stronger the effect.
+Please note: if enabled some effects will not be visible. g_bUseMotionBlurShader Obsolete due to DX11 migration Enable (1) or disable (0) Motion Blur effects. g_fMotionBlurFactor Obsolete due to DX11 migration If the Motion Blur shader is enabled this option controls how strong the blur effect will be (the higher the number, the stronger the effect.
 1.0 is MAX.
-Default is 0.2 g_bCockpitShadows g bFocusShadows g_bWaterNormalMapping

-Enable (1) or disable (0) shadows for the cockpit.

-Enable (1) or disable (0) shadows an area around your aircraft.

-Enable (1) or disable (0) a normal map to animate and more accurately compute reflections on water surfaces.
-Disabling this option will make the submenu options unavailable.
+Default is 0.2 g_bCockpitShadows Obsolete due to DX11 migration Enable (1) or disable (0) shadows for the cockpit. g_bFocusShadows Obsolete due to DX11 migration Enable (1) or disable (0) shadows an area around your aircraft. g_bWaterNormalMapping Obsolete due to DX11 migration Enable (1) or disable (0) a normal map to animate and more accurately compute reflections on water surfaces.
+Disabling this option will make the submenu options unavailable. g_bSkipAggregationBWCheck Not needed anymore If set to 1 (on) this will remove the static bandwidth check for deagg/reagg network message (default 1/on).
+Host controlled.
+This should reduce the risk of 'ghost flights' for low BW users. g_bForce16bitDisplay Not needed anymore This option when enabled (1) would force the display device to use 16 bits.
+This is pretty irrelevant for genuine users but may prove useful when trying to run BMS on a server that may have restricted GPU capabilities.
+Available options: 0/1.
+Default is 0.

-g_bSkipAggregationBWCheck
+g\bStrictFogOfWar